MandWdevclub/MandWdevclub.github.io/README.md

 B) Install a devkit (read the side notes they put- download the right one!) : http://rubyinstaller.org/downloads/

--Configuring your DevKit/binding it to your path:
+C) Configuring your DevKit/binding it to your path:

 From (https://github.com/oneclick/rubyinstaller/wiki/Development-Kit):